 8.2.x.3 Intra-CU topology adaptation procedure in NSA using SCG SRB (SRB3)

 This procedure is used when the migrating IAB-MT moves from source parent node to target parent node within the same IAB-donor-CU, when SCG SRB (SRB3) is available for IAB-node during EN-DC operation.
 The target parent node may use a different IAB-donor-DU than the source parent node.
-The source path may further have common nodes with the target path.
+The source path may have common nodes with the target path.
 The procedure is the same as intra-CU topology adaptation procedure in SA scenario as defined in clause 8.2.x.1 but the UE CONTEXT SETUP REQUEST message includes CG-ConfigInfo in step 3.